saizai/autohotkeys_for_lawyers/README.md

 ## What you get:

-Disables alt + right shift changing text direction.
+Disables ctrl + right shift changing text direction.

 |If you type right alt + (the key below)|you get|
 |--------------------------------|------|